 As you can see, email marketing is a powerful tool for nonprofit professionals and fundraisers alike.
 It’s a method for reaching supporters across the generations and a clear conduit of online donations.
 Finally, its predictable and repeatable impression metrics allow organizations to put their resources behind a “sure thing.”

-With that, let’s dive into the types of nonprofit email marketing campaigns your organization may choose to conduct.
+Let’s dive into the types of nonprofit email marketing campaigns your organization may choose to conduct.

 Types of Nonprofit Email Marketing Campaigns